 In PMBOK 4th edition the terms work performance information and work performance measurements were a bit misleading to understand in the context that they are used.
 PMBOK 5th edition has done a beautiful change to these and elaborated them very clearly.

-PMBOK 5th edition talks about three “work performance” terms as below –
+PMBOK 6th version talks about three “work performance” terms as below –

 Work Performance Data

-This is simply the raw data, such as start date of an activity, number of defects found in a feature, number of change requests per release.
+This is simply the raw data, such as the start date of an activity, the number of defects found in a feature, number of change requests per release.

 Work Performance Information

 The data collected above needs to be analyzed and integrated across knowledge areas within a context in order to derive value out of it.
-Implementation status of change requests – not just the number of change requests, which is a raw data – is an example.
-Average budget spent per control account is another example.
+The implementation status of change requests – not just the number of change requests, which is raw data – is an example.
+The average budget spent per control account is another example.

 Work Performance Reports

 The analyzed work performance information is represented in a report format, pictorially or textually, physically or electronically is a Work Performance Report.
-Status reports, proposals and design documents are some of the examples.
+Status reports, proposals, and design documents are some examples.